alexykn/sp/README.md

 ## 📥 Using the Latest Nightly Build

-You can download the latest nightly build from [`actions/workflows/rust.yml`](actions/workflows/rust.yml) inside this repository (select a successful build and scroll down to `Artifacts`).
+You can download the latest nightly build from [`actions/workflows/rust.yml`](actions/workflows/rust.yml) inside this repository (select a successful build and scroll down to `Artifacts`). <--- This link seems to be wrong :(

 Before running the downloaded binary, remove the quarantine attribute: